Application Submission Process

 What are the YoungArts age eligibility requirements?

-If I am graduating high school in 2014, may I apply to the YoungArts program?
+If I have already graduated high school, may I still apply to the YoungArts program?

 Yes, as long as you meet either of the eligibility requirements: on December 1, 2014, you must be between the ages of 15-18 OR in high school grades 10-12.
 YoungArts reserves the right to extend eligibility on a case by case basis provided the applicant’s birthdate falls within 90 days before or after the designated guidelines.

 What type of high school programs qualify?